andreipa/docker-lamp/README.md

 ### Configuration

 This package comes with default configuration options.
 You can modify them by editing the Dockerfile inside the folders `./bin/mysql` and `./bin/webserver`.
+The variables are contained in the default **Environment file** `./.env` - you *must* run `doocker-compose` command from the project root, otherwise the file is ignored.

 #### Environment Variables